Dr Maite Conde

 Publications, links and resources

 Foundational Films: Early Cinema and Modernity in Brazil (2018) expands on this interest in early cinema in Brazil by looking at the arrival and dissemination of the medium in the modernising period of the First Republic.
-This book received a finalist for the Antonio Candido award for the best book on Brazil by the Latin American Studies Association and also the Richard Wall Memorial Prize by the Theatre or Film Association.
+This book received the Katherine Singer Kovacs award for an outstanding book published in English or Spanish in the fields of Spanish or Latin American Literatures and cultures by the Modern Language Association.
+It also received an honourable mention for the Antonio Candido award for the best book on Brazil by the Latin American Studies Association, and was a finalist for the Richard Wall Memorial Prize by the Theatre and Film Library Association.

 - Manifesting Democracy?
 Urban Protest and the Politics of Representation in Brazil Post 2013 (2020).